kalondepeace/Celo-Faucet/README.md

 contract Faucet{

-	mapping (address => uint) public lastClaim;
+	mapping (address => uint) public lastRequest;

   uint requestAmount = 10 ** ERC_DECIMALS;

    function requestTokens(address _to) public{

-    require((lastClaim[msg.sender] + 1 days) < block.timestamp,"You only claim once in 24 hours");
+    require((lastRequest[msg.sender] + 1 days) < block.timestamp,"You only claim once in 24 hours");

     require(IERC20Token(celoTokenAddress).balanceOf(address(this)) >= requestAmount,"Insufficient funds");

     require(IERC20Token(celoTokenAddress).transfer(payable(msg.sender),requestAmount),"token claim failed");

-    lastClaim[msg.sender] = block.timestamp;
+    lastRequest[msg.sender] = block.timestamp;
   }

 }
 ```
-To track the last time the user requested for tokens, declare a variable `lastClaim`, is of mapping type. mapping allows you to store key: value pairs. the key is the address of the user, and the value is the last time they requested the tokens. (learn more on mapping)[]
+To track the last time the user requested for tokens, create a variable `lastRequest`.
+It is of type mapping.
+Mapping allows you to store key: value pairs. the key will be the address of the user, and the value will be the last time they requested the tokens. (learn more on mapping)[]

 You also declare a variable `requestAmount`, of type uint.
 Assign it the amount of tokens the user will recieve, in our case 1 Celo.

 Next, create a function to let a user request tokens from the faucet and name it `requestTokens`.

-You have to specify the type of parameter th function takes.
-In this case, an address and name it `_to`.
+You have to specify the type of parameter the function takes.
+In this case, an address.
+Name it `_to`.
 This is the address of the user who will receive the tokens.

 You also define the visibility of the function as `public`.

 Inside the function, first check the last time the user requested for the tokens.
 It should be more than 24 hours from the current time.

-You make sure this condition is always met before sending th tokens by using the keyword `require`.
+You make sure this condition is always met before sending th tokens, by using the keyword `require`.
 If the condition inside the require keyword fails, the whole function will stop executing.
-(Learn more about require)
+[Learn more about require]()

 Next, you check to make sure the smart contract has enough Celo tokens to send to the user.

-NOw that all the above conditions, You go ahead and transfer the amount of tokens requested from the contract to the user address.
+Now that all the above conditions, you go ahead and transfer the amount of tokens requested from the contract to the user's address.

 Lastly, you update the last time that the user requested the tokens.
 Assign it the `block.timestamp`, which references the time when the function was executed. block.timestamp is a global variable.
 (Learn more about global variables)